-Sunny days mean it’s time to throw open that back door and step in the great outdoors in your own backyard – but are you using your home’s outdoor space to its full potential?
+Sunny days mean it’s time to throw open that back door and step into the great outdoors in your own backyard — but are you using your home’s outdoor space to its full potential?
 You already know that your backyard brings a lot of relaxation and fun to your life, but have you considered the other ways it could be giving back to the environment and your home?
-From planting pollinator flowers that feed the birds and bees to turning waste into resources, I’ve rounded up a few ways you can make the most of your backyard this (and every) summer.
+From planting pollinator-friendly flowers that feed the birds and bees to turning waste into resources, I’ve rounded up a few ways you can make the most of your backyard this (and every) summer.

 The Pull of Pollinators

 Sure, plants can be pretty — but they can also serve an important role in our backyard’s ecosystem that’s easy to overlook.
 Pollinators (like birds, bees and butterflies) help plants reproduce, and pollinator-friendly plants attract pollinators.

 Planting to Pollinate

 With that in mind — by going for plants that are known to attract pollinators (like lavender and coneflowers) — you can help your backyard support the local ecosystem.